Pierre Edwards

-Pierre Edwards (born May 7, 1967) known as Pierre, is an American actor, director, writer, and stand-up comedian.
+Pierre Edwards known mononymously as Pierre, is an American actor, director, writer, and stand-up comedian.
 Pierre is best known for producing, writing, directing, and starring as Dre Mitchell in For Da Love of Money (2002), and starring in such films as 2001: A Space Travesty (2000), Def Jam's How to Be a Player (1997), and B*A*P*S (1997).

 Early life

-Born to a German mother and American soldier, Pierre was born on May 7, 1967, in Killeen, Texas.
+Born to a German mother and American soldier, Pierre was born in Killeen, Texas.
 He was 3 weeks old when his family moved to Germany.
 At age eleven he moved back to the United States of America, and resided in Washington DC.
 His defense against cultural change and bullying was comedy.
 In the 6th grade he was selected to be on Good Morning America for his humor.

 Pierre in high school began performing at comedy clubs in the DC area, with comedians such as: Martin Lawrence, Dave Chappelle, Wanda Sykes and Tommy Davidson.
 In 1987, after being shot multiple times Pierre decided to pursue comedy seriously.
 Seeing the success of his peers in Hollywood, he ventured West in 1991.

 Career

-Pierre appeared on the first year of HBO's Def Comedy Jam, than starred on BET Comicview.
+Pierre appeared on the first year of HBO's Def Comedy Jam, then starred on BET Comicview.
 Pierre was also featured on comedy shows: Showtime at the Apollo, Martin Lawrence Presents First Amendment and other late nite TV shows.